noahgaertner/CNC/README.md

 ## Note
 Generates kinda worthless data b/c zsim doesn't support exclusive caches, which are neccesary for our model to work.
 May also have other issues, unsure.

-Should still be a useful example of how to build scaffolding around zsim for mass runs/sweeps.
+Should still be a useful example of how to build scaffolding around zsim for mass runs/sweeps, especially in emulab clusters.

 ## How to Run